-Kerala plane crash: DGCA’s investigation team, Union minister arrive at Kozhikode
+Kerala plane crash: DGCA’s investigation team, Union minister arrive in Kozhikode

 The National Disaster Response Force and medical teams rushed to the airport.
 Puri said authorities managed to rescue most of the passengers because the plane did not catch fire while descending the slope at the end of the table-top runway.
 Such runways are located at an altitude and have steep drops at one or both ends.

-Puri said that the aircraft “overshot the runway in rainy conditions”, then plunged down a 35-ft slope, before breaking in two.
+On Friday night, Puri said that the aircraft “overshot the runway in rainy conditions”, then plunged down a 35-ft slope, before breaking in two.
 He said a formal inquiry would be carried out by India’s Aircraft Accident Investigation Bureau.

 Kerala Chief Minister Pinarayi Vijayan and Governor Arif Mohammad Khan will also visit Karipur on Saturday, according to ANI.